gabrieldhofer/MMU/README.md

 f frames of b bytes.
 Your simulation will run q processes (the user decides how many processes), needing p pages.
 A memory map that keeps track of the frames.
 Each process then accesses memory locations using:

-  a.
-Basic method, each process having their own page table (needs to be stored somewhere), requesting p pages from the physical memory.
+  1. Basic method, each process having their own page table (needs to be stored somewhere), requesting p pages from the physical memory.

-  b.
-Inverted page table, one page table for the system.
+  2. Inverted page table, one page table for the system.

 2. Page replacement algorithm.
 You decide which algorithm to use, but it needs to be tied to your paging algorithm.

-  a.
-How many pages for each process?
+  1. How many pages for each process?